victorcalife/TOIT-Nexus/replit.md

 ## Overview

-This is a full-stack investment workflow automation platform called "TOIT-Nexus" built with React, Express, and PostgreSQL.
+This is a full-stack investment workflow automation platform called "InvestFlow" built with React, Express, and PostgreSQL.
 The application provides a comprehensive solution for investment firms to automate client management, create custom workflows, and generate reports through an intuitive interface.

-**MAJOR UPDATE (January 30, 2025)**:
-- Implemented comprehensive TOIT-Nexus administrative interface with complete multi-tenant management capabilities
+**MAJOR UPDATE (January 30, 2025)**: Implemented comprehensive TOIT administrative interface with complete multi-tenant management capabilities, allowing the TOIT team to control every aspect of the system including tenant creation, user management, department configuration, permission assignment, workflow oversight, integration management, and system monitoring.
-- **NEW**: Added complete multi-tenant B2C/B2B business model support with guaranteed tenant isolation
-- **NEW**: Built comprehensive query builder with no-code interface for creating KPIs, dashboards, and reports
-- **NEW**: Extended database schema to support individual users (B2C) and enterprise clients (B2B) with complete data separation
-- **NEW**: Created visual demonstration page showing both business models and technical architecture
-- All tenant data is completely isolated using tenant_id filtering with middleware protection
-- Individual users get self-service environments with connection limits based on subscription plans
-- Enterprise clients get managed environments with role-based access control and department-level permissions

 ## User Preferences